• Skip to Content

 Whenever it is determined that a graduate student has failed to meet minimum academic, research, and/or TA requirements, that student may be placed on academic probation.

-This change in status requires a formal letter and a meeting between the student and either their faculty advisor, chair, and/or departmental director of graduate studies.
+This change in status requires a formal letter/email and an offer of a meeting between the student and either their faculty advisor, chair, and/or departmental director of graduate studies.
 The letter should clearly outline the student’s academic shortcomings, indicate the corrective measures necessary to remain in the program and state the length of the student’s probationary period.
 Any funding ramifications for the student should be included as well.

 Please see the full policy for more information on process, appeals, etc.